 When a user logs in, Keycloak passes to Data Catalog the list of roles to which the user is entitled.
 User authorization of Data Catalog features and resources is provided by role-based access control (RBAC) to secure data while providing workflow efficiency.
 With RBAC, you can manage who has access to resources, what actions they can perform, and which areas they can access, providing fine-grained control over access management.
 In addition to defining roles and permissions on a granular level, you can modify the default (predefined) roles, create your own custom roles, and assign permissions as needed.
 For instance, you can create a custom role that can search metadata and create HIVE tables from HDFS files, and then set this role as a default for all new users.

-You can access the RBAC feature by navigating to Management and then clicking User Roles.
+You can access the RBAC feature by clicking Management in the left navigation menu and then clicking User Roles.

 User groups allow you to manage a large number of users by organizing them efficiently so you can assign them easily to features and roles.
 Data Catalog organizes user roles and permissions into three groups: Administrator, Steward, and Business.
 You can generally organize your existing users into these groups based on their job type, such as system administrator, data steward, or business analyst, and then further define their permissions on a granular level.
 However, most roles generally include a combination of permissions from different groups because of dependencies across the groups.
 Using RBAC, you can assign all the Data Catalog features to users in your organization by dividing permissions between the different roles within the system while restricting permissions to perform critical or sensitive activities to only selected users.
 RBAC also provides control over search dimensions and the visibility of facets in the search results.
 See Search dimensions and custom facets for more information.

 Permissions include Data Catalog settings and management functions often performed by the Data Catalog administrator.